GungHo1205/grit/questions.md

 **Others**

+    1. I am confident with my understanding of the term "DevOps."
+    2. DevOps is a term that developers should be aware of.
+    3. Only professional developers should use DevOps.
+    4. I believe Novice and beginner programmers will benefit from DevOps.
-    2. I cannot improve my programming/development skills further without learning DevOps.
+    5. I cannot improve my programming/development skills further without learning DevOps.
-    3. Teachers and Programming Instructors should teach DevOps.
+    6. Teachers and Programming Instructors should teach DevOps.
-    4. DevOps is important.
+    7. DevOps is important.

 ### Open-Ended Questions